raquelacevedo/Burger2/README.md

 ## What files make up Burger2 ?

-CONFIG

-  MIDDLEWARE
+# Develop

+  # config

+  # middleware

       isAuthenticated.js {
       restricts routes that user is not allowed to visit if not logged in. if user is logged in, it continues with request };

   config.json {
   connection configuration to connect to server };